 Did you know that Columbus, Ohio, was the origin of the first female pilot’s flight around the world?
-This year’s theme, “The Spirit of Scientific Publishing: Inclusion, Identity, Technology & Beyond” is a nod to Ms Jerrie Mock and her red Cessna, the “Spirit of Columbus.”
+This year’s theme, “The Spirit of Scientific Publishing: Inclusion, Identity, Technology, and Beyond” is a nod to Ms Jerrie Mock and her red Cessna, the “Spirit of Columbus.”
 In setting the theme for this year’s meeting, we also considered the trending topics and movements that have taken flight in recent years and how they are reflected in our publishing community.
 From issues of identity and diversity to wellness, FOMO (fear of missing out), and screen time, these big-picture trends and influences mirror the questions we grapple with in our field—issues of transparency, privacy, individuality, and responsibility.
 And the driving and uniting factor behind all of these things—how we do our jobs as well as how we connect and communicate and share information—is technology.

 Our plenary speaker, Bernadette Melnyk, will address the sometimes-fraught and always-timely issue of work-life balance and participate in a panel discussion following her presentation.
 Our keynote, Marjorie Hlava, will dig into the details with a presentation on taxonomy and information systems.